One team, two measurement systems, one huge definition mistake

 On December 11th 1998 NASA launched the Mars Climate Orbiter.
 The probe was designed to measure water distribution on the surface of Mars.
-286 days later the $328 million probe arrived at Mars, missing the correct orbit by 100km.
+286 days after launch the $328 million probe arrived at Mars.
+It missed the correct orbit by 100km.
 The probe dipped into the atmosphere, overheating the engine system.
-The probe crashed into the surface of Mars on September 23rd 1999.
+It crashed into the surface of Mars on September 23rd 1999.

 Lockheed Martin helped build, develop and operate the spacecraft for NASA.
 Its engineers provided navigation commands for Climate Orbiter's thrusters in English (Imperial) units although NASA has been using the metric system since at least 1990.

-A single mistake, involving something as basic as a unit of measurement, unravelled years of engineering and science and and $328m investment.
+A single mistake, involving something as basic as a definition mistake for the unit of measurement, unravelled years of engineering and science and and $328m investment.

-The good news is that measurement and KPI definition may be dull, but it’s not hard.
+The good news is that measurement and KPI definition may be dull, but it's not hard.
 Here are some critical questions to get you started and a template to help you record your answers.
-With a little forward planning you should be able to avoid your own take on the Mars Climate Orbiter.
+With a little forward planning you should be able to avoid your own KPI version of the Mars Climate Orbiter.